 - 1. The puck is a circular felt disc with a center hole and has the following dimensions: - a.
 Diameter: 20cm - b.
 Center Hole: 10cm may be reinforced with leather. - c.
 Thickness: 2.5cm - d.
 Weight: 140-225 grams (5-8 ounces). - 2.
 Sticks other than goalkeepers' sticks must be a rod or dowel made of wood and/or fiberglass conforming to the following dimensions: - a.
 Circumference: 7.5 10cm - b.
 Length: 90-150cm - c.
 The non-handle end (i.e. the bottom or floor end) of all sticks other than goalkeepers' sticks must be rounded-off.
-The stick must be of a uniform thickness over the entire length, however, tape or other materials may be added to the top 6cm of the handle end of the stick to facilitate holding the stick.
-The handle end of the stick may be built up as much as 5cm.
+The stick must be of a uniform thickness over the entire length, however, tape or other materials may be added to the top .6m of the handle end of the stick to facilitate holding the stick.
+The handle end of the stick may be built up as much as .5cm.
 No tape, string, or other object is allowed that will increase the diameter on the bottom 15cm of the stick. - 3.
 The goalkeeper's stick shall be a regulation ice hockey goalkeeper's stick.
-The blade of the goalkeeper's stick must not exceed 8.9cm in width at any point except at the heel where it must not exceed 11.4cm in width; nor must the goalkeeper's stick exceed 39.3cm in length from the heel to the end of the blade.
+The blade of the goalkeeper's stick must not exceed 8.9cm (3 1⁄2 inches) in width at any point except at the heel where it must not exceed 11.4cm (4 1⁄2 inches) in width; nor must the goalkeeper's stick exceed 39.3cm (15 1⁄2 inches) in length from the heel to the end of the blade.
 There is to be no measurement of the curvature of the blade on the goalkeeper's stick.
 All other elements of the stick are subject to a measurement and the appropriate applicable penalty.
-The widened portion of the goalkeeper's stick extending up the shaft from the blade shall not extend more than 66cm from the heel and must not exceed 8.9cm in width. - 4.
-Protective Equipment: The goalkeeper must wear a helmet with a face mask and protective gloves.
-The goalkeeper will be allowed to wear regulation-size ice hockey goalkeeper pads and gloves or some reasonable facsimile thereof (i.e. street hockey pads, cricket pads, baseball glove).
-The leg guards worn by goalkeepers must not exceed 31cm in extreme width when on the leg of the player.
-All other players are required to wear helmets with face masks or shields that cover the entire face and shin guards to ensure safety.
-All other players are required to wear helmets with face masks or shields that cover the entire face, shin guards and protective gloves to ensure safety.
-Proper athletic footwear such as running shoes must be worn by all persons on the playing surface during play.
-Elbow pads are recommended.
+The widened portion of the goalkeeper's stick extending up the shaft from the blade shall not extend more than 66cm (26 inches) from the heel and must not exceed 8.9cm (3 1⁄2 inches) in width.